fatmingwang/FM79979/Doc/WASM VS tools/readme.txt

 Emscripten Linker->Input
 preloaded Resource Files I have made ../asserts as preload files if any file you want to add please add into this folder

+4.
+aftern built you have to start python simple htt server in the folder you generate html(python -m SimpleHTTPServer)

+then type the 127.0.0.1:port/ooxx.html(127.0.0.1:8000/WASM.html) after few seconds download then it should works.